Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Conclusions and Final Thoughts

 \acknowledgments This work was supported in part by the European Community's Marie-Curie Research Networks under contract MRTN-CT-2006-035482 (FLAVIAnet), MRTN-CT-2006-035505 (HEPTOOLS) and PITN-GA-2010-264564 (LHCphenOnet), and by the U.S. Department of Energy under the grant FG02-94ER40818.
 V.\ Mateu has been partially supported by a DFG ``Eigenen Stelle'' under contract MA 4882/1-1 and by a Marie Curie Fellowship under contract PIOF-GA-2009-251174.
 S.\ Zebarjad thanks the MPI for hospitality while part of this work was accomplished.
 S.\ Zebarjad and V.\ Mateu are grateful to the MPI guest program for partial support.
 We thank S.\ Schutzmeier for confirmation of our numerical ${\cal O}(\alpha_s^3)$ fixed-order results.
 A.\ Hoang acknowledges discussion with H.\ K\"uhn and C.\ Sturm.
+V.\ Mateu acknowledges discussion with J.\ J.\ Hern\'andez Rey.
+We thank D~Nomura and T.~Teubner for providing us with the effective electromagnetic constant.
+We thank the {\it Erwin Schr\"odinger International Institute for Mathematical Physics} (ESI Vienna), where a part of this work has been accomplished, for partial support.